Formula One coverage on ITV: 2005 San Marino Grand Prix coverage controversy

 The most egregious incident however occurred at the 2005 San Marino Grand Prix when the broadcaster cut to a commercial break during the closing moments of the race whilst Michael Schumacher and Fernando Alonso were engaged in a close on track duel for the race victory.
 This decision garnered 126 complaints from viewers.
 Ofcom ruled that ITV breached section 6.7 of the Rules on the Amount and Scheduling of Advertising.
 The broadcasters also had not shown the post-race press conference segment featuring Jenson Button's comments about the race.
 ITV repeated the last three laps after the race and as a result of these complaints, the server on their website crashed.
 An on-air apology was made by Jim Rosenthal before the start of the next race in Spain two weeks later.

 In a 2022 interview on The Race's Bring Back V10s podcast looking back retrospectively at this particular race Ted Kravitz (who was ITV's pitlane reporter at the event) stated ITV held off going to the final commercial break because Jenson Button had been leading the race at certain points and the assumption that Schumacher would pass Alonso relatively quickly as the reason for the channel delaying an advert break until the closing laps and also criticised Ofcom for their response to complaints.

 Coverage

 Many fans of the sport criticised the coverage of the 2007 Canadian Grand Prix when the programme had ended just after the race concluded.
 ITV made arrangements for the next race that if coverage overran, the show would continue to be shown on ITV4.

 Competition

 In 2009, Ofcom ruled that ITV's handling of the competition for their last race broadcast had broken competition rules when 139,000 viewers rang a premium phone line charging £1 for a chance of winning the prize.
 The competition organiser Eckoh was not overseen by the broadcaster.
 In July 2009, ITV awarded the winner of the competition the prize that was not awarded because the winner's name was not published at the required time.

+International sub-licensing distributions

+In Indonesia, Formula One coverage on ITV was a trusted direct relay broadcasting sub-license supplier since when TPI (now MNCTV) took over from RCTI (under sub-license with ESPN Star Sports Singapore and Hong Kong partnership) as official free-to-air broadcast partner until season and later switched to Global TV from to seasons.
+Although using a direct relay broadcasting format during live qualifying and race sessions, the localized content segments including pre-race dialogues, quizzes and studio segments were retained.

+The only exceptions were 2002 Italian Grand Prix and 2008 Canadian Grand Prix races and also 2007 British Grand Prix and 2007 European Grand Prix qualifyings that shown on recorded tape delay formats due to avoid clash with selected live football matches.